lucav76/Fibry/README.md

 - call *ActorSystem.sendMessage()* with forceDelivery==true, and use queue protection, which would use some more memory while allowing clients to send messages before the actor is created.

+A Distributed Actor System
+===
+Fibry 2.X is a Distributed Actor System, meaning that it can use multiple machines to run your actors.
+This feature is quite limited at the moment.
+Fibry provides a simple, generic, support to contact (named) actors running on other machines.
+It is based on two principles:
+- RemoteActorChannel: an interface to send messages to named actors running on remote machines.
+- Serializer / Deserializer / SerDeser: interfaces used for serialization and deserialization of messages

+To make it more useful, Fibry provides an implementation:
+- HttpChannel: implements a channel using HTTP (and you can add your flavor of authentication)
+- JacksonSerDeser: serialization and deserialization done with Jackson (if present, as Fibry does ont import it asa dependency)
+- JavaSerializationSerDeser and ObjectSerializerUsingToString, mainly for testing purposes.

+While limited, this means that Fibry can be distributed across HTTP clusters, and in particular it could be used as a very simple **RPC** mechanism to send messages **across MicroServices**.
+For now, you are still responsible to create an endpoint to receive the messages and send them to the appropriate actors.